Arts | Film, Music, & Entertainment | Sports | Legends

 Run the Jewels

 Michael Render might be as famous for his activism as for his music: Raised in the Adamsville–Collier Heights neighborhood, the Grammy-winning rapper served on Keisha Lance Bottoms’s mayoral transition team and was a prominent supporter of Bernie Sanders.
 Render’s advocacy on behalf of the #BankBlack movement helped move an estimated $60 million to Black-owned banking institutions, and he was appointed to the board of the High Museum of Art.
+In 2020, he partnered with Bounce TV founder Ryan Glover and former Atlanta Mayor and civil rights activist Andrew Young to create Greenwood Bank, a Black-owned online bank that caters to economically underserved Black and Latino communities across the United States.
 Render performs as Killer Mike in the hip-hop duo Run the Jewels.
+Recently, he launched a television talk show, Love & Respect with Killer Mike, on PBS and Revolt TV.

 Best advice received: Alice Mary Johnson, an executive of the Atlanta Area Commission on Children and Youth, taught me how radical Martin Luther King was.
 She and James Orange, an organizer with King, raised me in terms of my politics.